flamego/flamego.dev/docs/starter-guide.md

 # Starter guide

 ::: warning
-This guide is not intended to teach you how to use [Go](https://golang.org), and would assume you already have basic knowledge about HTTP, web applications and programming in Go.
+This guide is not intended to teach you how to use [Go](https://golang.org), and would assume you already have basic knowledge about HTTP, web applications development and programming in Go.
 :::

 Let's start with the minimal example you may have seen on the front page: